Business Studies

 Course Structure

-Unit 1: Business World Unit 2: Business Perceptions
+Unit 1: Introduction to the Business World

-Written examinations: 2 hours Written examination: 1 hour and 30 minutes
+Written examination: 1 hour 15 minutes

-62.5% of qualification (100 marks total) 37.5% of qualification (60 marks total)
+30% of qualification (60 marks total)